-- > First, withhold food and water for 12 to 24 hours. - > If the vomiting is mild (one or two episodes), start the anti-vomiting/anti-nausea medication as prescribed. - > If there is no vomiting for 12 to 24
+- > First, withhold food and water for 12 to 24 hours. - > If the vomiting is mild (one or two episodes), start the anti-vomiting/anti-nausea medication as prescribed (Cerenia, metoclopramide, or ondansetron). - > If there is no vomiting for 12 to 24 hours, offer small amounts of water or ice cubes. - > If your pet does not vomit after drinking the water over the next 24 hours, offer small amounts of a bland diet.
+Bland diet options include white rice with boiled chicken, lean meats, or cottage cheese and rice or a commercially prepared diet recommended by your veterinarian.

-- hours, offer small amounts of water or ice cubes. - > If your pet does not vomit after drinking the water over the next 24 hours, offer small amounts of a bland diet.
-Bland diet options include white rice with boiled chicken, lean meats or cottage cheese and rice, or a commercially prepared diet recommended by your veterinarian. - > If there is still no vomiting, gradually reintroduce your pet's normal diet over five to seven days by mixing and transitioning over from the bland diet. - > When there is vomiting, your veterinarian may have you hold on some oral medications such as oral chemotherapy and supplements, and only give the most important medications. - > If the vomiting is severe, persists for more than 24 hours, or is accompanied with a fever of greater than 103 F, please bring your pet to your veterinarian or an emergency clinic.
+If there is still no vomiting, gradually reintroduce

+your pet's normal diet over five to seven days.

+If the vomiting is severe, persists for more than 24 hours, or is accompanied with a fever of greater than 103 F, please bring your pet to your veterinarian or an emergency clinic.